 No extra requirements are needed, since QLC+ has a native implementation of the ArtNet protocol that works on Linux, Windows and OSX systems.

-The ArtNet plugin can send and receive packets from multiple network cards, virtual addresses and multiple universes per network card.
+The ArtNet plugin can send and receive packets from multiple network cards, virtual addresses, the loopback device (127.0.0.1) and multiple universes per network interface.